dwyl/contributing/README.md

 - `technical` #D4C5F9 - technical issue for developers
 - `wontfix` #ffffff - when an issue won't be addressed (with reason why in comment)

+### Issues

+At dwyl we use _issues_ to log our user stories and technical tasks for a given project.
+User stories are higher level issues that describe certain functionalities of the application you're building.
+These user stories get broken down into smaller **_technical_** tasks.

 ### Issues > Before You Start

 Before you begin any work on a dwyl project please open an issue on the repository that you wish to contribute to.